The Minima Guide to Receiving Gifts

 4. Give it to a friend who needs/wants it.
 I don’t necessarily mean in the re-gifting sense, but just as a nice gesture.

 For gifts that make the cut, take the time to make space in your home.
 This may mean getting rid of an older or redundant version, or finding something else in your home to remove.
 I use the “in one, out one” policy.
-I live in a small space (by choice) and whenever I bring a new thing in, I do my best to let go of something in exchange.
+I live in a small space by choice and whenever I bring a new thing in, I do my best to let go of something in exchange.
 This helps maintain an equilibrium so that my space doesn’t slowly get overcrowded.

 Kristen Ziegler